Not Everything Needs a Label

 There’s something oddly comforting about naming things.
 Labeling emotions can make them feel contained, manageable, and explainable, especially in a culture that values clarity over complexity.
 They give shape to the mess.
 But sometimes, in trying to understand ourselves, we rush too quickly to medical language for moments that are simply emotional.

-Sadness doesn’t always mean something is wrong and silence isn’t always a shutdown.
+Sadness doesn’t always mean something is wrong, and silence isn’t always a shutdown.

 And being deeply interested in something doesn’t mean your brain is wired incorrectly.